telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/configure-reverse-proxy.md

 			}

 			# Proxy call to test studio runner.
 Important this endpoint should use this convention /runner/{machineName}
-			# Substitute machineName with the name of the machine where the runner is located
+			# Substitute {machineName} with the name of the machine where the runner is located
+			#  All Execution machines need to be listed as below with their host names

 			location /runner/{machineName}/ {
 				proxy_pass http://localhost:55555/;
 				proxy_pass_request_headers      on;